 - (2) Use indigenous and noninvasive species characteristic of the specific site as found on the permissible plant list maintained by the parks and recreation department or the Unified Development Code Plant List found in Appendix E. In "RIO-3," plantings of tropical and semi-tropical plants with perennial background is permitted. - (3) Install Trees to Provide Shade and to Separate Pedestrians From Automobile Traffic.
-Install street trees along the of river.
+Install street trees along property line or in the ROW abutting all streets according to minimum requirement standards established in of river.